 A script or an executable with a digital signature allows a user to make sure that a file is original and its code has not been changed by third parties.
-PowerShell also has an integrated feature to sign a *.ps1 script files.
+Current versions of PowerShell have built-in tools for code signing of *.ps1 script files using digital certificates.

 You can sign a PowerShell script using a special type of certificate – Code Signing.
-This certificate can be obtained from an external certification authority, an internal enterprise CA or you can use a self-signed certificate (of course, it is not the best option).
+This certificate can be obtained from an external commercial certification authority (AC), an internal enterprise CA or you can use a self-signed certificate.

 Set-ExecutionPolicy AllSigned –Force